GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-07-25 08:09:12 IST
+This content is dynamically generated in Indian Time (IST): 2024-07-25 08:21:45 IST

 Current Weather in Coimbatore:
-Temperature: 24.99 °C
+Temperature: 22.88 °C
-Condition: overcast clouds
+Condition: mist